mapninja/Earthsys144/GLOSSARY.md

 A zone of a specified distance around a feature or set of features.
 Buffers are often used to ask proximity questions, such as what lies within 500 meters of a school.

+## Callout

+Text or a graphic annotation placed near a map feature and connected to it with a line, arrow, or pointer.
+Callouts are often used in layouts to draw attention to an important place or event without crowding the map itself.

 ## Cartography

 The design and making of maps.
 Cartography includes choices about symbolization, labeling, layout, scale, color, and visual hierarchy.